Tnantaki/vidly/README.md

 <h1 align="center">Vidly</h1>

 ## 📖 Description
-> This Project is create Game list website by using API from RAWG.
-The website will list the games with genres and platforms sorting feature.
+> This Project is rental movie website with database system.
+Client can register, login searching movies and rental.

 ## Previews
 ...